PureNimble/ISEP-LAPR2/docs/sprintC/US08/01.requirements-engineering/Readme.md

-# US 006 - To create a Task
+# US 008 - See the list of property announcement requests

 ## 1. Requirements Engineering